Arthur Prior: Biography

 Prior was born in Masterton, New Zealand, on 4 December 1914, the only child of Australian-born parents: Norman Henry Prior (1882–1967) and his wife born Elizabeth Munton Rothesay Teague (1889–1914).
 His mother died less than three weeks after his birth and he was cared for by his father's sister.
 His father, a medical practitioner in general practice, after war service at Gallipoli and in France—where he was awarded the Military Cross—remarried in 1920.
 There were three more children: Elaine, the epidemiologist Ian Prior, and Owen.
 Arthur Prior grew up in a prominent Methodist household.
 His two Wesleyan grandfathers, the Reverends Samuel Fowler Prior and Hugh Henwood Teague, were sent from England to South Australia as missionaries in 1875.
 The Prior family first moved to New Zealand in 1893.

 As the son of a doctor, Prior at first considered becoming a biologist, but ended up focusing on theology and philosophy, graduating from the University of Otago in 1935 with a B.A. in philosophy.
 While studying for his B.A., Prior attended the seminary at Dunedin's Knox Theological Hall but decided against entering the Presbyterian ministry.
-John Findlay, Professor of Philosophy at Otago, first opened up the study of logic for Prior.
+J. N. Findlay introduced Prior to the study of logic.
 In 1936, Prior married Clare Hunter, a freelance journalist, and they spent several years in Europe, during which they tried to earn a living as writers.
 Daunted by the prospect of an invasion of Britain, he and Clare returned to New Zealand in 1940.